czue/pegasus-docs/python/overview.md

 Follow these steps if you want to manage your virtual environments outside your IDE.
 Using `venv` is recommended if you're not sure which option to use.

+#### Using uv (recommended)

+It's recommended that new projects use uv to manage their Python environments.
+It is faster and simpler to use.

+To use uv...

+FILL THIS IN.

+**Note: uv is currently in beta testing but is planned to become the default set up for new projects soon.**

 #### Using venv

 The easiest way to set up a virtual environment manually is to use Python's built in